High School Programs Handbook

-All NYU Summer Programs are academically rigorous in which each student’s active and supportive participation is highly valued.
+NYU High School Programs are academically rigorous and seek to engage students’ curiosity, creativity, and critical thinking.
+Each student’s active and supportive participation is highly valued.
 Programs are intensive, involving a variety of classroom study, homework assignments, activities, and events that are intellectually demanding and time-consuming.
 Students will have the opportunity to contribute to and benefit from participation in a unique community of peers and must be respectful of others and thoughtful about the impact of their actions upon the community.
-The aim of NYU Summer Programs is to provide students with a college experience.
-Therefore, students are held to the expectations of undergraduates inside and outside the classroom.
+The aim of NYU High School Programs is to prepare students for success at the college level and beyond.
+Therefore, pre-collegiate students are held to the expectations of undergraduates inside and outside the classroom.

-The rules and policies that follow have been established to optimize the academic, personal, and social experience of all students.
-Any questions about the rules, policies, and information included in the Handbook may be addressed to NYU Summer Programs at 212-998-2292 or email@example.com.
+The rules and policies that follow have been established to foster a rewarding academic, personal, and social experience for all students.
+Any questions about the rules, policies, and information included in the Handbook may be addressed to NYU University Programs at 212-998-2292 or email@example.com.

-After they are accepted to their program, students will receive their NYU NetID.
+After they are accepted to their program, all students receive a NYU NetID.
 NetIDs are the online identifier for each student and consists of the student’s initials followed by a series of numbers (ex. abc2345).
 Students are expected to activate their NetID as soon as they are able.
-Students must first activate their netID in order accept their program admission.
+Students must first activate their NetID in order to accept their program admission.

-For students attending programs with tuition and other charges, notifications of electronic bills (e-bills) are sent to the student’s email account (see above under NYU Email) with instructions about how to view the bill via Albert, the NYU student information system.
+For students attending programs with tuition and other charges, notifications of electronic bills (e-bills) are sent to the student’s email account (see above under NYU Email).
+Students can view their bills at any time via their Albert accounts.
+Students may also grant their parents access to their financial account in Albert.
 The preferred method of payment is electronic check.
 If you are unable to pay using an electronic check, other payment methods are available.
-NYU Summer Programs does not accept tuition payments by credit card.
-Payment plans are not available for summer courses or programs.
-In some cases, students may work with their individual program for a more tailored payment schedule.
-Students can view their bills at any time via their Albert accounts.
-Students may also identify their parents as authorized users to gain access to their account information and billing via Albert.
+NYU High School Programs does not accept tuition payments by credit card.
+Payment plans are not available for most programs.
+However, in some cases, students may work with their individual program for a more tailored payment schedule.

 Payment deadlines are included in the e-bill.
 Students who do not pay their accounts by the given deadline may be de-enrolled from their courses or program and/or will not be able to check-in to the residence hall if they are living on campus.
 Students are strongly encouraged to pay their accounts by the deadline.

-NYU Summer Programs are a part of the University’s Summer Sessions, which has two six-week sessions.
+Each high school program takes place during one of the University’s academic terms, and each term has withdrawal and refund deadlines.
 If a student decides to drop a course and/or withdraw from their program, any refunds for which the student may be eligible will be determined by the refund schedules set by the NYU Office of the Bursar in conjunction with each program and are based upon the start date of the program.

-A great benefit of NYU Summer Programs is the chance for students to experience life in New York City.
+A great benefit of the NYU High School Programs that take place on campus is the chance for students to experience life in New York City.
 The cost of living in the city is high.
 Tuition and fees cover only the primary cost of participating in class, curricular events, and for select programs, extracurricular events.
 They do not include personal expenses.
 Students should budget accordingly, setting money aside that will cover their personal expenses throughout their time at NYU.
 Students are encouraged to discuss expenses and decide upon a budget with their families prior to the start of their program.

-Students living on campus are required to have a meal plan of at least 10 meals per week and will be automatically enrolled in the 10 meals/week plan when their housing application is processed.
+Students living in a NYU residential hall are required to have a meal plan of at least 10 meals per week and will be automatically enrolled in the 10 meals/week plan when their housing application is processed.
 Students may sign up for a plan with more meals should they choose but may not request fewer.
 Dining halls will be open at hours which vary by date and location.
 Students are expected to coordinate their course and activity schedules with dining hours in mind, so they can plan the times they should eat each day and whether or not they should make alternative arrangements for a meal (dining hall to-go meals, eating at a neighborhood café, etc.).

 The Student Health Center (SHC) provides students with urgent medical, psychological, and support services, as well as crisis response measures.
 The SHC is available to all students for urgent care, but its services may not be covered by a student’s private insurance policy.

-International students participating in NYU Summer Programs under a student visa will be enrolled in NYU’s student insurance plan (comprehensive level), which includes the Student Health Center within its network of providers.
+International students participating in an on-campus program under a student visa will be enrolled in NYU’s student insurance plan (comprehensive level), which includes the Student Health Center within its network of providers.
 International students have the ability to decrease their coverage to the basic level or waive coverage entirely if their own insurance meets certain criteria.
 Instructions for changing or waiving policies are available.

 Domestic students must have their own health insurance that meets the minimum threshold of coverage in New York City.
 Domestic students are encouraged to check with their own health insurance provider in advance of their program to determine whether the SHC is within their approved network.

-New York State and New York University require all students in credit-bearing programs registered for six units/credits or more to complete a MMR Immunization Form and a Meningitis Response Form to prove immunity to measles, mumps, rubella, and meningitis.
-Preventable diseases continue to occur on college campuses.
-The receipt of immunization history allows the NYU Student Health Center (SHC) to protect students in the event of an outbreak.
+In addition, New York State and New York University require all students participating in a credit-bearing program on campus and registered for six units/credits or more to provide documentation of proof of immunity to Measles, Mumps, and Rubella (MMR) and proof of vaccination against Meningococcal Meningitis (serogroups A,C,W,Y).
+The receipt of this documentation allows the Student Health Center to comply with its legal obligations and to protect the overall health, safety, and welfare of the New York University campus and community.
 Students must submit the forms to the Student Health Center.
-See “Required Program Forms” above.
+See High School Program Forms.

-The Moses Center for Students with Disabilities (CSD) assists students in obtaining appropriate and reasonable accommodations and services.
-Accommodations are determined on a case by case basis; however, examples include extended time on assignments or exams, a smaller proctored testing environment, supplemental class notes, and housing accommodations.
+The Moses Center for Student Accessibility assists students in obtaining appropriate and reasonable accommodations and services.
+Accommodations are determined on a case by case basis; however, examples include extended time on assignments or exams, a smaller proctored testing environment, supplemental class notes, and supportive housing accommodations.

-Students are strongly encouraged to contact the CSD at least one month prior to the start of their program to allow necessary time to review disability requests and to implement accommodations.
+Students are strongly encouraged to contact the Moses Center at least one month prior to the start of their program to allow necessary time to review accessibility requests and to implement accommodations.